Host a Fundraiser for

 Please note that there are complex regulations around the distribution of charitable tax receipts.
 This includes donations of money, in-kind items, and services.
 Issuing an inappropriate receipt can put our charitable tax status in jeopardy so please do not promise any kind of receipt.
 For more information about charitable tax receipts please contact the Krueger Hat Trick Foundation.

 HOW DO I OPEN A BANK ACCOUNT FOR MY EVENT?

 We recommend you open a non-interest bearing checking account, or benefit account, at a local bank.
 The account must be opened in the third party's name.
 It cannot be opened using Krueger Hat Trick Foundation's name or financial information.

 CAN I PAY MYSELF BACK FOR EXPENSES I'VE INCURRED?

 We recognize that some coordinators need funds to run an event and pay expenses.
 However, Krueger Hat Trick Foundation cannot fund or financially support community fundraisers.
-Coordinators are responsible for covering all expenses and cannot be reimbursed by Krueger Hat Trick.
+Coordinators are responsible for covering all expenses.
 For these reasons, as you start to collect money you may want to keep some funds on hand to help you pay your expenses.
 This amount should not exceed 30% of your gross revenue.
 In your planning process, make sure to develop a budget reflecting the type of event you are having and the many costs related to the event.
 After the fundraiser is complete, please send us all checks addressed to Krueger Hat Trick Foundation as well as a one lump sum check from your checking account.

 CAN WE HAVE A CHECK PRESENTATION AT KRUEGER HAT TRICK FOUNDATION?